 The delivery of capital projects (e.g., a terminal, parking garage, etc.) is getting increased attention at airports.
 There are considerable variations in how a P3 could be employed in project delivery.
 The term P33 encompasses an array of project delivery arrangements, some of which are traditional in the airport sector, as well as several that are new (at least in the United States).
-The following are the main categories, many of which are likely already familiar to airport management4:
+The following are the main committed to a massive increase in infrastructure spending.
+Most commentators recognize that traditional federal funding sources cannot provide most of this additional capital and that private capital will be essential to achieve the Administration's investment goals.